 - Can you schedule your drone on a special floater or endorsement?

 Is Drone Racing Insured?

-Drone racing is turning into a really popular sport, but before you get involved, you might want to call your insurance.
-It is highly unlikely that racing activity would be covered for your personal use drone.
-Insurance policies traditionally contain exclusions for competition or racing.
+Drone racing is a popular way to use drones, but before you get involved, you might want to call your insurance provider.
+It is highly unlikely that racing activity would be covered for your personal-use drone.
+Insurance policies typically contain exclusions for competition or racing.